Kazhnuz/awesome-sonic/CONTRIBUTING.md

     - A modding-based game like SRB2 or Sonic World

-    - An hack that change the gameplay of an existing game
+    - An hack that change the gameplay or add content to an existing game

     - An abandonned games that already give a big enough experience à la Sonic Fusion